Shehabov/Heartly/README.md

 	- `cardiovascular disease.csv`: the dataset provided by IEEE and used for the project.
 	- `EDA - Heartly.ipynb`: a notebook that contains advanced data analysis and visualization to uncover the underlying reasons for the heart attack based on the observations and the attributes of the dataset.

+- Machine learning model:
+	- `Machine Learning Model.ipynb`: a notebook that contains the classification model used for this project (KNN) along with the validation and evaluation of it.

+- Web application:
+	- pickleFiles:
+	              - `cardiovascular disease.csv`: the dataset provided by IEEE and used for the project.

 - `Heart_Disease_Classification.ipynb`: contains the code of data exploration, preparation and modeling.
 - `model.pkl`: the classification model.